perttukangas/csb-project/README.md

 This project uses OWASP 2021 list.

 Make sure you have Python and Django installed.
-App can be started with `python3 manage.py runserver`.

 ## Installation